plantgenomicslab/BCH709/_episodes/alignment.md

 Protein databases contained many more sequences by the 1990s so a more empirical approach was possible.
 The BLOSUM matrices were constructed by extracting ungapped segments, or blocks, from a set of multiply aligned protein families, and then further clustering these blocks on the basis of their percent identity.
 The blocks used to derive the BLOSUM62 matrix, for example, all have at least 62 percent identity to some other member of the block.

+### BLAST has a number of possible programs to run depending on whether you have nucleotide or protein sequences:

+nucleotide query and nucleotide db - blastn nucleotide query and nucleotide db - tblastx (includes six frame translation of query and db sequences) nucleotide query and protein db - blastx (includes six frame translation of query sequences) protein query and nucleotide db - tblastn (includes six frame translation of db sequences) protein query and protein db - blastp

+### BLAST Process

 ![step1]({{site.baseurl}}/fig/step1.png)
 ![step2]({{site.baseurl}}/fig/step2.png)